carpentries/amy/docs/users_guide/community_index.md

 [image]

-To submit your “Get Involved” step, click on the blue “Submit a Get Involved Activity” button.
+To submit your "Get Involved" step, click on the blue "Submit a Get Involved Activity" button.
 This will take you to a page where you can select what type of activity you are submitting and provide additional information.
 Note the information required for each activity:

 * Attended a regional meetup, skill-up, or other community meeting: Date of event and description of event